tencentyun/qcloud-documents/api/计算与网络/云服务器/实例相关接口/扩容实例磁盘_intl.md

 * This API can only be used to expand disks purchased along with instances, and the [data disk type](/document/api/213/9452#block_device) must be: `CLOUD_BASIC`, `CLOUD_PREMIUM` or `CLOUD_SSD`.
 * This API is not available to [CDH](/document/product/416) instances.
-* For prepaid instances, using this API will charge a fee.
-Please ensure that the user account has sufficient balance.
-You can query your account balance via the API [`DescribeAccountBalance`](/document/product/378/4397).
 * You can scale up ONLY ONE data disk each time.